Merrimack Valley gas explosions: Response

 Thousands of people were told to shut off their gas service and evacuate their homes.
 In Lawrence, Mayor Dan Rivera urged residents in the city to move north of the Merrimack River.
 Schools and senior citizen centers were opened up in all three areas to take in the evacuees, and hotels offered shelter as well.
 The number of people evacuating by vehicle soon caused gridlock on streets that were already experiencing congestion by the afternoon rush hour commute.
 Portions of Interstate 93 and Interstate 495 were closed to traffic by the Massachusetts State Police and local highways such as Route 125 were temporarily converted to one-way traffic in order to accommodate fleeing residents as well as prevent others from returning to their homes.
 Merrimack College evacuated its buildings temporarily.
 Schools and state offices in the three communities remained closed the following day.
-First responders from as far away as Boston and Manchester, New Hampshire, rushed to Lawrence, Andover, and North Andover as gas and electric lines were shut off to prevent further explosions.
+First responders from as far away as Boston, Concord NH, Rochester NH, York ME, Milford NH, and New Boston NH, rushed to Lawrence, Andover, and North Andover as gas and electric lines were shut off to prevent further explosions.
+Additional departments further away like Laconia, Meredith, Plymouth, Peterborough and Keene were also dispatched, but were canceled en route.

 The NTSB also sent a team to investigate the situation the following day stating that they were going to look at the design of the pipeline system, maintenance associated with it, the emergency response, and the integrity management system of Columbia Gas.
 The gas company involved released several updates about the fires and explosions through their website.
 The updates expressed sympathy over the "tragic incident" and the resulting death, as well as directing readers to shelters, and how to remain safe throughout the incident.
 Governor Baker and Lawrence mayor Dan Rivera were later heavily critical of the response issued by Columbia Gas.

 On September 14, 2018, Massachusetts Governor Charlie Baker declared a state of emergency and appointed Eversource to evaluate and oversee the management of the gas distribution system in the affected area.
 Residents were gradually able to return to their homes and businesses, but others still remained in emergency shelters, hotels, or with friends and family.
 Officials entered each residence and business with the help of a locksmith if necessary, inspected for trapped gas, and ensured that the gas line from the street was turned off.
 Eventually lists were posted of streets that had been cleared, and electricity was gradually restored to these residents and businesses.
 Inspections were complete and electricity to all affected areas was restored by September 16, 2018.
 Some gas-dependent businesses, such as laundromats and restaurants, remained unable to open.